DearestAtivie/FSD_DJ_Days_Project/README.md

 In this repository you have several pre-made files where you will work on your project.
 You will not need to touch *index.html* or *stylesheet.css*

+Need to Do:
-You will create a website that will serve as your DJ album list.
-If there are less than 10 albums, the website will show a message to tell you that you need more albums.
-If there are 10 albums or more, the website will let you know that you're ready to start playing music!
+- If there are less than 10 albums, show a message to tell you that you need more albums.
+- If there are 10 albums or more: show message to say ready to start playing music!

 ## *albums.js*
-In this file, you will create an array of 5 'album' objects.
-Each object should have the following properties:
+- Make array of 5 'album' objects.
+- Each object should have the following properties:
-- "name"
+- name
-- "artist"
+- artist
-- "genre".
+- genre

-Optionally, you can also add an "artwork" property with an image of the album cover.
+- Option: you can also add an "artwork" property with an image of the album cover.

 #### Note: